How To Store Bitcoin?

-If you ever googled “how to store Bitcoin”, here is the main thing you need to know - Bitcoins are stored on the Bitcoin blockchain network.
-A special program – a “wallet” – is needed to access and use one’s coins.
+If you want to know how to store bitcoin, here is the main thing you need to know - bitcoins are stored on the Bitcoin blockchain network.
+A special program – so-called “wallet” – is required in order to access and use one’s coins.

-If you want to know not only how to store your bitcoin, but how to store your bitcoin as securely as possible, the following information will help you to understand how to store bitcoin properly.
+If you want to learn not only how to store your bitcoin, but how to store it as securely as possible, the following information will help you to understand how to store bitcoin properly.

 There’s also another code called a “public key” – that’s the address where others can send you bitcoins.

 All bitcoin wallets are classified into two categories - hot and cold wallets.

 Online (“hot”) wallets, where the private key is stored online or on devices connected to the internet – e.g., on exchanges or other websites, computers, tablets, or smartphones.

 Offline (“cold”) wallets, where the private key is stored on paper or offline hardware like a password-protected USB, or simply in one’s brain (when you memorize a special phrase to access your funds).

 Online, or “hot,” wallets are less secure due to the threat of hacking.
 Website wallets are especially vulnerable as you must reveal your private key to a third party.
 But hot wallets are more convenient for daily use.